-Now, with stratification such that for each stratum \( S \), \( \text{Cov}(Z, X | S) \neq 0 \) and \( Z \indep U | S \) hold and the stratum-specific instrumental associations, with the exposure and outcome $ \{ \hat{\alpha}_s, \hat{\theta}_s \} $, we have a regression based on Equation \eqref{e1}:
+Now, with stratification such that for each stratum \( S \), \( \text{Cov}(Z, X | S) \neq 0 \) and \( Z \indep U | S \) hold and the stratum-specific instrumental associations, with the exposure and outcome $ \{ \hat{\alpha}_k, \hat{\theta}_k \} $, we have a regression based on Equation \eqref{e1}:

-for \( s = 1, \ldots, K \), where \( K \) represents the number of strata after stratification; \( \hat{\beta}_s \) represents the \( s \)-th stratum-specific IV estimate, and \( \text{s.e.}(\hat{\beta}_s) \) is the corresponding standard error.
+for \( k = 1, \ldots, K \), where \( K \) represents the number of strata after stratification; \( \hat{\beta}_k \) represents the \( k \)-th stratum-specific IV estimate, and \( \text{s.e.}(\hat{\beta}_k) \) is the corresponding standard error.
 The regression \eqref{SoF} involves scalar responses (the naive IV estimate $\hat{\beta}$), a functional objective (the weight function $W(x)$), and the functional parameter of interest (the effect derivative function $h'(x)$).
-This type of regression is known as scalar-on-function (SoF) regression, a key element of functional data analysis \citep{Ramsayfunctionaldata}.
-Since the stratum-specific IV estimate is the average causal effect conditioning on a subgroup defined by counterfactual exposure, the idea of stratification in our article can also be understood as a special case of principal stratification \citep{frangakis2002principal}, except that we stratify on the counterfactual value of the continuous exposure $X(z)$ (which, by the rank-preserving assumption, is the same stratification for any value of $Z=z$) rather than on the set of counterfactuals $[X(0),X(1)]$ as in principal stratification.
-In this article, our interest is not in the subgroups themselves, but rather in the global effect information \( h(x) \) or \( h'(x) \).
+This type of regression is known as scalar-on-function (SoF) regression, a key element of functional data analysis \citep{ramsay2005functional}.
+Since the stratum-specific IV estimate is the average causal effect conditioning on a subgroup defined by counterfactual exposure, the idea of stratification in our article can also be understood as similar to principal stratification \citep{frangakis2002principal}, except that we stratify on the counterfactual value of the continuous exposure $X(z)$ (which, by the rank-preserving assumption, is the same stratification for any value of $Z=z$) rather than on the set of counterfactuals $[X(0),X(1)]$ as in principal stratification.
+In this article, our interest is not in the subgroups themselves, but rather in the global effect function \( h(x) \) or \( h'(x) \).
 Heterogeneity in the effect function could reflect non-linearity or effect modification; we return to this point in the Discussion.